I've seen many people's successes and failures on this site and collected many helpful links over time.

 If you have had difficulty quitting in the past, you must stop doing it in the same way.

 As children our favorite and most repeated question on any long road trip was, "are we there yet?"
 This is why I focus on what to expect and when.

 What I've learned is once the nicotine is out of your system (and, even before,) it is all about approach, perseverance and simply knowing it will get better in time.

 The first 2-3 weeks are the worst time for most quitters.
 You may feel like you're in a fog, disconnected, shaky.
 Emotions are all over the map.
 Your mind and body are experiencing great changes!

-At about 3-4 weeks many will start feeling better and feel they're over it.
+At about 3-4 weeks many will start feeling better and think they're "over it."

 Watch Your Back the 100 days following your first month.

 During their first 130 days is when I see most people drop the ball.
-No mans land cravings can come out of nowhere, and knock the quit out of you.
+Cravings will come out of nowhere, and knock the quit out of you.

 Don't Drop The Ball!
 You've already proven you don't need to smoke by making it this far.
 Why would you give in now?

 I CHALLENGE EVERY PERSON QUITTING SMOKING TO WILLINGLY GO 130 DAYS FROM YOUR LAST PUFF AND THEN TELL ME YOUR THOUGHTS OF SMOKING ARE STILL UNMANAGEABLE.